These 8 Black-American heroes received Medals of Honor decades later

 While Black-Americans have been helping America win wars since the Revolutionary War, they have not historically been recognized for their heroism at the same rate as their white counterparts.

-These 8 heroes received Medals of Honor for their actions decades after the battles:
+These black Medal of Honor recipients received their awards for their actions decades after the battles

 1. Sgt.
 Henry Johnson